webglider/tartarus-examples/a-star/README.md

 * Tracer Agent (tracer.pl)

-The most complex of all is the PEA, which essentially traverses the network graph using the A* algorithm.
-When at a particular node, if the status or information at a neighbouring node needs to be updated, it spawns lightweight UAs to achieve the task.
-UAs kill themselves immediately after the data has been added to the target node.
-Once the PEA reaches the goal, it spawns executes a PTA, which simply re-traces the path back to the source, and reports the result at the source
+The most complex of all is the Explorer, which essentially traverses the network graph using the A* algorithm.
+When at a particular node, if the status or information at a neighbouring node needs to be updated, it spawns lightweight Updater Agentss to achieve the task.
+Updaters kill themselves immediately after the data has been added to the target node.
+Once the Explorer reaches the goal, it spawns executes a Tracer, which simply re-traces the path back to the source, and reports the result at the source

 ### Usage